15 Professional Email Subject Line Ideas

 3. Always Add a Pre-Header

 If you’re not already adding a pre-header, start NOW!
-Again, email marketing automation software makes it really easy to do, and a good pre-header plus a great subject line is a coupling which could result in many more emails opened.
+Again, email marketing automation software makes it easy to do, and a good pre-header plus a great subject line is a coupling that could result in many more emails being opened.

 email marketing preheader

-A pre-header also contains enough information so that, if an email fails to load properly for some reason, the recipient can still get the general idea of what you were trying to communicate, and visit your website if interested.
+A pre-header also contains enough information so that, if an email fails to load correctly, the recipient can still get the general idea of what you were trying to communicate and visit your website if interested.

-Bonus tip: when you are creating your email preheaders, make sure to test how they will look on various screen sizes – at least on desktop vs mobile.
+Bonus tip: when creating your email preheaders, test how they look on various screen sizes – at least on desktop vs. mobile.

 4. Embrace the Emoji

-If you’re still considering emojis in email subject lines to be unprofessional, it’s time to think again.
+If you still consider emojis in email subject lines unprofessional, it’s time to think again.
 These tiny cartoon images could be one of the most important aspects of a great email subject line.
-Experian research has found that including an emoji in your professional email subject line could increase open rates by around 45%, and that kind of boost is definitely not to be sniffed at.
+Experian research has found that including an emoji in your professional email subject line could increase open rates by around 45%.
+That kind of boost is not to be sniffed at.

 emoji marketing email